swiftcoder2020/milestone_project_1/README.md

   - This is reflected in the testing section which demonstrates a great responsive performance.

-As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted candidates that is deemed suitable is a good match to the representative client's requirements therefore by obtaining a Curriculum Vitae which is widely recognised, it concisely outlines the skills of various candidates and assesses their employment & educational history.
+- As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted candidates that is deemed suitable is a good match to the representative client's requirements therefore by obtaining a Curriculum Vitae which is widely recognised, it concisely outlines the skills of various candidates and assesses their employment & educational history.

-  - The skills
+  - The skills is provided within the main homepage to allow employers/recruiters to assess the developer's competencies.

-As a user, we receive requests to fill positions on a temporary/contractual basis or identify talents from large firms therefore candidates will need to demonstrate with proof of their capability to ensure that the role is accomplished or sustained respectively.
+- As a user, we receive requests to fill positions on a temporary/contractual basis or identify talents from large firms therefore candidates will need to demonstrate with proof of their capability to ensure that the role is accomplished or sustained respectively.

+  - Previous projects has been provided to accomplish this outcome.

 c) Combined User's Perspectives

-As a combination of users, there is the viewpoint that by browsing, the website portfolio provides the content which is expected to be rendered fluently, swiftly and responsively via accessing active navigational links and is achieved through means of a peripheral or alternatively through various assistive technologies.
+- As a combination of users, there is the viewpoint that by browsing, the website portfolio provides the content which is expected to be rendered fluently, swiftly and responsively via accessing active navigational links and is achieved through means of a peripheral or alternatively through various assistive technologies.

+  - All navigational links allows the users to access the information required.

-As a user, a contributory factor in interviewing and recruiting the candidate is based upon assessing the background history into their education and employment, especially when the developer updates their website or GitHub with new examples of recent project work.
+- As a user, a contributory factor in interviewing and recruiting the candidate is based upon assessing the background history into their education and employment, especially when the developer updates their website or GitHub with new examples of recent project work.

+  - This has been provided through the Profile webpage and also a link to the GitHub has been provided.

-As a user, the ability to instantly establish the purpose of the website efficiently with ease through content which can determine effectively whether the candidate is worth pursuing.
+- As a user, the ability to instantly establish the purpose of the website efficiently with ease through content which can determine effectively whether the candidate is worth pursuing.

-  -
+  - Every thought has been considered to provide relevant and key content to users.

 - As a user, there is a range of means in contacting the candidate through a form via the website, or alternative methods such as social media, email or telephone/mobile number provided via their Curriculum